Stribe Logo

 However it is so much more than just keeping staff on board, it’s about creating a workplace environment where employees feel engaged, supported, and motivated to stay with the company for the long term.

-Retention rate vs turnover rate
+Retention rate vs Turnover rate

 Employee retention rate is the percentage of your workforce that stays at your organisation.
-Whereas turnover rate is the percentage of employees that leave your organisation.

 Retention rate alone is limited in what it tracks, so calculating both the employee retention rate and employee turnover rate is more useful in getting an overview of employee movements at your organisation.